Invincible season 2: Animation

-In the second season, the production team reduced the use of CGI, opting for more traditional hand-drawn animation methods.
-This shift aimed to enhance the series' visual authenticity and align it more closely with animation aesthetics.
+The second season of Invincible mostly consists of hand-drawn 2D animation.
+The production team reduced the use of CGI, opting for more traditional hand-drawn animation methods.
+This type of animation was chosen for the show due to the large number of characters in the series and the numerous action-packed scenes.
 Marge Dean, Head of Animation at Skybound Entertainment, noted, "Quite a lot [of CG animation] was used in Season 1...
 We still use an element of CG... but, ultimately, the background is drawn into the animation."